Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 entered on the WRCS panel, and, if necessary, the release advance control.

-The start of the attack is the same as Dive Toss; a higher than normal dive angle is flown, with the radar in AIR-GRD mode at 5 or 10 mile range, a solid return is generated, and the pilot then positions the pipper on the intended target and holds the bomb release button.
+The start of the attack is the same as Dive Toss; a higher than normal dive angle is flown, with the radar in AIR-GRD mode at 5 or 10-mile range, a solid return is generated, and the pilot then positions the pipper on the intended target and holds the bomb release button.
 Once this is completed, the pilot pulls out of the dive at the bombing table plan altitude, maintains the target